LisaMcCormack/meditation-app/README.md

 ![alt text](./images/nicestyling.png)

-The app plays the sound of rain of the beach while you meditate.
+The app plays the sound of rain or the beach while you meditate.
 You can choose to meditate for two, five or 10minutes.

 ## Instructions